davidcarslaw/openair/README.md

 openair has developed over several years to help analyse atmospheric composition data; initially focused on air quality data.

-This package icontinues to develop and input from other developers would be welcome.
+This package continues to develop and input from other developers would be welcome.
 A summary of some of the features are:

 - **Access to data** from several hundred UK air pollution monitoring sites through the `importAURN` and `importKCL` functions as well as